Teen Cancer Survivor Disciplined For Wearing Hat At School: Chloe Terpenning Spent Days In Principal’s Office

 She spent every day last week in the office.

 On Monday, The Hawk Eye contacted Superintendent David Schmitt, who told the newspaper that he wants school officials to be allowed to interpret the policy on a case-by-case basis.
-For the moment, it appears that Snograss is only willing to give just a little: he’s allowing Chloe to wear a bandana until Christmas break.
-After that, she’ll have to back to wearing wigs, or her natural hair.
-Otherwise she can continue to sit in the office.
+For the moment, it appears that Snodgrass is only willing to give just a little, and he’s allowing Chloe to wear a bandanna until Christmas break.
+After that, she’ll have to back to wearing wigs or her natural hair.
+Otherwise, she can continue to sit in the office.